-Most Handmade piano manufacturers will engage with a client to create a fully bespoke case design.
-In addition to clients’ bespoke visions, certain manufacturers will occasionally create a single one-of-a-kind instrument to commemorate an event or milestone.
+Most Handmade piano manufacturers will engage with clients to create a bespoke case design.
+In addition to clients' bespoke visions, certain manufacturers will occasionally make a single one-of-a-kind instrument to commemorate an event or milestone.
 These instruments are usually produced in partnership with an outside artist or designer.

 In 2016 Steinway & Sons created the Fibonacci for serial number 600000, featuring the Fibonacci spiral illustrating the geometric harmony of nature.